metawork-studio/koala-documentation/_documentation/chapters/2/sections/1-item.md

 Sample

+Input monitor button, input volume meter, input FX and input selector on top.
+16 pads over four banks (A,B,C,D) at the bottom.
+Sample editor and mixer in the middle of the screen.

 Add, edit, record and resample your chops here.

-Use input controls to select and process your source, tap any of the 16 pads to start recording.
-Tap on any pad with sample to bring up the sample editor and play it back.
+Use input controls to select and process your audio source, tap any of the 16 pads to start recording.
+Tap on any pad with sample to bring up the sample editor.

 Every sample has a mix section in the editor.
 Use it to EQ the sample and assign it to one of the BUS or output channels (AUv3).